 Ideal PIs will have specific expertise in cancer-related areas needed to address an institutional priority.
-PIs should be at the career level of a full professor or equivalent.
-This funding mechanism considers expertise, accomplishments, and breadth of experience as vital metrics for guiding CPRIT's investment in that person's originality, insight, and potential for continued contribution.
+PIs are expected to be at the career level of a full professor or equivalent.
+This funding mechanism considers expertise, accomplishments, and breadth of experience as vital metrics for guiding CPRIT's investment in the individual's originality, insight, and potential for continued contribution.
 Relevance to cancer research and to CPRIT's priority areas are important evaluation criteria for CPRIT funding.

-Applications nominating individuals who carry out patient-oriented research and who have demonstrated exceptional ability to lead innovative discovery campaigns through conduct of clinical trials are appropriate for this mechanism and encouraged.
+Individuals who carry out patient-oriented research and have demonstrated exceptional ability to lead innovative discovery campaigns through clinical trials are appropriate for this mechanism and are encouraged.

 Additionally, prevention and population health research that addresses the burden of cancer in Texas is a priority for CPRIT.
-Applications nominating individuals who have demonstrated exceptional ability to lead innovative research programs involving any component across the continuum of cancer prevention and control research are appropriate for this mechanism and are highly encouraged.
+Individuals who demonstrate exceptional ability to lead innovative research programs in cancer prevention and control are appropriate for this mechanism and are highly encouraged.